-- at the date of the notice convening the meeting, the dividend on the preference shares is six months in arrears (for this purpose the dividend on the preference shares is deemed to be payable half yearly on 30 June and 31 December); or - the business of the meeting includes the consideration of a resolution for the winding-up of the Company, or for reducing its share capital or for sanctioning a sale of the undertaking, or any resolution directly and adversely affecting any of the special rights or privileges attached to the preference shares.
+- at the date of the notice convening the meeting, the dividend on the preference shares is six months in arrears (for this purpose the dividend on the preference shares is deemed to be payable half-yearly on 30 June and - the business of the meeting includes the consideration of a resolution for the winding-up of the Company, or for reducing its share capital or for sanctioning a sale of the undertaking, or any resolution directly and adversely affecting any of the special rights or privileges attached to the preference shares.

 There were no arrears in the payment of preference dividends at the statement of financial position date.

-Preference dividends paid amounted to £54,000 (2012: £54,000).
+Preference dividends paid amounted to £0.1m (2013: £0.1m).